 Safety: improved by a factor of 3-4 times coping with the expected traffic increase.

+Spectrum needs for other specific Union policies

+Decision No 243/2012/EU of The European Parliament and of the Council of 14 March 2012 established a multiannual radio spectrum policy programme which includes:

+Article 8: Spectrum needs for other specific Union policies

+1. Member States and the Commission shall ensure spectrum availability and protect the radio frequencies necessary for monitoring the Earth’s atmosphere and surface, allowing the development and exploitation of space applications and improving transport systems, in particular for the global civil navigation satellite system established under the Galileo programme, for the European Earth monitoring programme (GMES), and for intelligent transport safety and transport management systems.

+Galileo is an RNSS system that operates in a range of bands including 1 164 to 1 189 MHz.

 EUROCONTROL

 EUROCONTROL is an intergovernmental organisation with 41 Member and 2 Comprehensive Agreement States.
 EUROCONTROL is committed to building, together with its partners, a Single European Sky that will deliver the air traffic management (ATM) performance required for the twenty-first century and beyond.